 Spanish 1 (novice level proficiency) is an intensive introduction to spoken and written Spanish and Hispanic culture through contextual, real-life communicative activities.
-The focus is on sentence formation and vocabulary development, with students achieving the ability to speak, write, read and listen effectively using present and past tenses.
+The focus is on sentence formation and vocabulary development, with students achieving the ability to speak, write, read and listen effectively using the present and present progressive tense.
 An important goal is for students to begin thinking in Spanish rather than translating from English.
 (1 credit)

 Spanish 2 (beginning intermediate level proficiency) reviews the basics covered in Spanish 1 and deepens students’ understanding of the material.
-In addition, students acquire and use additional past tenses, conditional and future tenses, and are introduced to the subjunctive mood.
+In addition, students acquire more vocabulary and learn to use the different past tenses.
+Additionally, they learn the imperative and are introduced to the subjunctive mood.
 Short readings supplement the basic textbook and are discussed in Spanish.
 Students improve their creative writing skills and work on oral skills through presentations, communicative activities, games, cultural activities and reading-centered discussions.
 (1 credit)

-Spanish 3 (high intermediate level proficiency) gives students the opportunity to review different verb tenses and complete their study of the subjunctive mood.
+Spanish 3 (high intermediate level proficiency) gives students the opportunity to review different verb tenses, complete their study of the subjunctive mood, and learn the conditional and future tenses.
 They will be able to hold longer conversations and debates, produce more sophisticated and detailed oral presentations about Hispanic culture and politics, and write essays, short stories and opinion pieces.
 The use of all the indicative and basic subjunctive tenses becomes more spontaneous and natural.
 (1 credit)

-UAS Spanish 4A: Crossing the Line: New Subjectivities in a Globalized Hispanic World The focus of this course is to examine the complex and sometimes contradictory experiences of new identities, whose thought and literature are not bound by national, racial or linguistic borders, but instead transit through them.
+UAS Spanish 4A: Immigration in the US: New Identities in a Globalized World: The focus of this course is to examine the complex and sometimes contradictory experiences of new identities, whose thought and literature are not bound by national, racial or linguistic borders, but instead transit through them.
 We’ll investigate how these new subjectivities exemplify the positive and negative effects of living in a globalized world.
-We’ll explore fiction by Yuri Herrera, Sandra Cisneros, Julia Álvarez, essays by Gloria Anzaldúa, poems by Reinaldo Arenas, films such as La Ciudad or ¿Cuál es el camino a mi casa, works that explore the border-defying experiences of immigrant, refugee and exiled subjects, as well as those of travelers, explorers, colonizers.
-Students will discuss texts, review advanced grammar, write analytical essays, and conduct a final project.
+We’ll explore fiction by Yuri Herrera, Tomas Rivera, essays by Gloria Anzaldúa, poems by Reinaldo Arenas, films such as La Ciudad or ¿Cuál es el camino a mi casa?, works that explore the border-defying experiences of immigrant, refugee and exiled subjects.
+Students will discuss texts, review advanced grammar, write analytical essays, and conduct a final interview project.
 (1/2 credit)

-UAS Spanish 4B: Memory, History and the Future in 20th Century Latin America This course begins by asking the question: is the past past, and can an entire continent recreate itself?
+UAS Spanish 4B: 20th Century Latin America: What is modernity?: This course asks the question: what is modernity and what does it mean for Latin America and for Latin American writers of the mid 20th century?
 We will investigate the power and sway of historical reputation on the individual, the national, and even the continental scale.
 We will study the genealogy of the dichotomy “Civilization and Barbarism” as it pertains to Latin America, and interrogate its subsequent reappearances and reinscriptions.
-We’ll see the extent to which it appears in art, fiction and film as a kind of haunting or phantasmagoric subtext, even as Latin American countries hurl themselves in the throes of progress, development and visions of the future.
+We’ll see the extent to which it appears in art, fiction and film as a kind of haunting or phantasmagoric subtext, even as Latin American countries hurl themselves onto modernizing projects and visions of an abundant future.
 We’ll look at Frida Kahlo, Diego Rivera, Fernando Botero, read short stories by Gabriel García Márquez, Julio Cortázar, Juan Rulfo, Isabel Allende, and watch the film También la lluvia.
 (1/2 credit)

 UAS Spanish 5A/6A: Spanish Avant-Garde: Film, Literature and Art This course will provide an examination of literary and artistic movements in Spain in the 20th century, beginning with the country’s critical response to the loss of its world empire in 1898, the burgeoning of modernism and the avant-garde in the 20s and 30s, the total reversal of these movements in the aftermath of the Civil War and the Franco dictatorship through 1975, and their dynamic regeneration and reinterpretation in the 1980s and 90s up to the present day.
 We’ll engage with films by Pedro Almodóvar, fiction by Ana María Matute, art by Picasso and Miró, architecture by Gaudí and Calatrava, journalism and essays as we experience the dynamic shifts of a society grappling with its history and future direction.
 (1/2 credit)

 UAS Spanish 5B/6B: Contemporary Literature and Creative Writing in Spanish In this course students will study modern and contemporary literature in Spanish, organized around the four main genres of literature: narrative, poetry, essay, and drama.
 In addition, they will try their hand at being Spanish language fiction writers themselves.
-Throughout the term, after studying the components of what make up each genre and analyzing the particular styles and methods of different authors, they will write their own original piece in that genre.
+After studying the components of what makes up each genre and analyzing the particular styles and methods of different authors, they will write their own original piece in that genre.
 The aim is twofold: to help students become more confident Spanish fiction writers, and to foster reflection and engagement with the writing process.
 The course will be carried out as a seminar and a workshop.
 They will read each other’s work, critique it, and help each other become better writers.
 As a final project, they will write, produce and act out a short play before their classmates.
-Texts to be read will include stories by Roberto Bolaño, César Aira, Marco Denevi; poetry by Pablo Neruda, Alfonsina Storni, César Vallejo; essays by Rosario Ferré, Octavio Paz; plays by Sergio Vodanovic, Sabina Berman.
+Texts to be read will include stories by Claudia Hernández, Samantha Schweblin, Marco Denevi; poetry by Pablo Neruda, Alfonsina Storni, Nicanor Parra; essays by Rosario Ferré; plays by Sergio Vodanovic, Sabina Berman.
 (1/2 credit)